xyliatgithub/EN650.601/assignment2/module1/README.md

 sudo openssl genrsa -out /etc/ssl/private/ca.key 2048
 ```

+Note that it is put in "private" as specified in the configuration file.
 You can check whether the private key was generated succefully by listing files in "private."
-If everything went well, you will see a "cakey.pem" in it.
+If everything went well, you will see a "ca.key" in it.

 ```sh
 sudo ls /etc/ssl/private